If You Have Bad Credit, Should You Buy or Lease a Car?

 How bad credit affects buying and leasing

 A bad credit score is going to make both buying and leasing a car more difficult.
 You’re more likely to be denied for a loan or a lease, and you’re going to pay higher rates.
+(For more about bad credit loans, for cars or anything else, check out the OppU Guide to Bad Credit Loans.)

 When you have a low score, it’s basically a signal to lenders and/or dealerships that you don’t have a good history of paying people back.
 That means you’re a risk.
 And lenders/dealerships hate risk.
 They’re going to charge you more money in order to protect themselves against a potential loss.